truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 ![AdvancedSysctlWidgetNoSysctl](/images/SCALE/22.02/AdvancedSysctlWidgetNoSysctl.png "SCALE Advanced Settings Sysctl Widget")

-**Add** to add a tunable that configures a kernel parameter at runtime.
+**Add** to add a tunable that configures a kernel module parameter at runtime.

 ### Add or Edit Sysctl Configuration Screen
 The **Add Sysctl** or **Edit Sysctl** configuration screen settings lets users set up tunables that configure kernel parameters at runtime.